WyvernWy/Know-Your-Customer-KYC/README.md

 ## Step2.
 Create an IAM role
 AWS Lambda function needs an IAM execution role with the required permissions to process the customer’s documents.
+Create a new IAM role and configure the permissions policy using the JSON file "IAM_Role_Permissions".
+Then, attach the permissions policy to the IAM role.

 ## Step3.
 Create a DynamoDB table
 Create a DynamoDB table to store the customers’ information that was uploaded by the application and processed by AWS Lambda functions.